-- Minimal functional requirements, to which all detector concepts are bound - These requirements are closely related to fundamental properties of design and less dependent on site location and similar specifics - In contrast, the next section will describe more detailed specification and outline the present working models and likely technical solutions. - The list of minimal functional requirements - the need to have two detectors in a single collider hall, able to work in turns, in push-pull mode - The speed of push-pull operation -- the goal that hardware design should allow the moving operation, reconnections and possible rearrangements of shielding to be performed in a few days, or less than a week
+In this section, the minimal functional requirements, to which all detector concepts are bound, are summarized.
+These requirements are closely related to fundamental properties of design and less dependent on site location and similar specifics.
+In contrast, the next section will describe more detailed specification and outline the present working models and likely technical solutions.

+The list of minimal functional requirement starts with the need to have two detectors in a single collider hall, able to work in turns, in push-pull mode.
+The speed of push-pull operation is the first defining assumption.
+We set as the goal that hardware design should allow the moving operation, reconnections and possible rearrangements of shielding to be performed in a few days, or less than a week.